pslusarz/articles/_posts/2023-12-22-compare-ocr-tesseract-gpt4-nara-rolls.md

 | 0053 | completely mistranslates "zweier Kocher beendet" as "wieder beschädigt worden" <br> "kurtzfristigen Termin" hallucinated to "fortlaufenden Vorräte" <br> misidentifies location Glowno as Glomun <br> Haute as Hute multiple times | multiple misidentification of "GG" - General Gouvernment as "66" <br> phantom empty lines|
 | 0129 | refused to translate due to personally identifiable info | struggles when stamps and non-linear text present|

 Seeing how both GPT4 and Tesseract were struggling with 0053, and that neither was going to be acceptable for this project by itself, I decided to try and include Tesseract extracted text into the GPT4 prompt, and that resulted in a transcription with only 4 errors!
 The total cost for the 25 pages increased to 0.79 USD.
 I did error counts on the first 7 pages, and finding them acceptable, decided to only spot-check the remaining ones.
 Chat GPT's comments and disclaimers were the only issue noted.
+I modified the prompt to try to keep it from posting the disclaimers, and re-ran all the data.
+The modified prompt reduced the number of disclaimers from 3 to 1.
+Since disclaimers would still have to be dealt with, I chose not to include these extra instructions in the final prompt.
+Note, even though I am not including the data here for brevity, the second run resulted in slightly different output - some pages were better, some were worse.
+This can be explained by GPT4's non-deterministic behavior.
+It is possible that quality of the transcription could be further improved by comparing, say 3 different transcription attempts, but at this point I'm not interested in pursuing that approach due to cost.

 Error counts